 We have entered into agreements with our Advisor, Dealer Manager and Hines and its affiliates, whereby we pay certain fees and reimbursements to these entities during the various phases of our organization and operation.
 During the organization and offering stage, these include payments to our Dealer Manager for selling commissions, the dealer manager fee, distribution and stockholder servicing fees, and payments to our Advisor for reimbursement of issuer costs.
 During the acquisition and operational stages, these include payments for certain services related to acquisitions, financing and management of our investments and operations provided to us by our Advisor and Hines and its affiliates pursuant to various agreements we have entered into with these entities.
-See Note 8 - Related Party Transactions in our Annual Report on Form 10-K for the year ended December 31, 2016 for additional information concerning our related party transactions and agreements.
+See Note 8 - Related Party Transactions in Item 1 of this Quarterly Report on Form 10-Q, as well as Note 8 - Related Party Transactions in our Annual Report on Form 10-K for the year ended December 31, 2016 for additional information concerning our related party transactions and agreements.